 Dr. Pessah obtained his B.S. in Biological Sciences from Cornell University (1977) and his Ph.D. in Toxicology from the University of Maryland in 1984.
 He was a Postdoctoral Fellow at the University of California (UC) at Berkeley from 1984 to 1987, during which time he discovered a family of calcium channels termed ryanodine receptors.
 Since then, his research and academic interests have spanned the broad area of molecular and cellular mechanisms by which these channels regulate Ca2+ signaling in muscle, neurons and immune cells.
 He studies the organization and function of the macromolecular complexes regulating ryanodine-sensitive Ca2+ channels and how environmental chemicals, including PCBs, PBDEs, reactive quinone metabolites, pesticides and heavy metals influence developmental toxicity through these complexes.
 Members of his laboratory have been studying gene-environment interactions influencing susceptibility that are relevant to autism and related disorders using mice possessing missense mutations known to contribute susceptibility to human disease.
 He directs the UC Davis Center for Children’s Environmental Health and Disease Prevention.
 The Center is an NIEHS/US EPA funded multidisciplinary program aimed at understanding how environmental factors influence autism risk and severity.
 He is Professor of Toxicology and Chair of the Department of Molecular Biosciences.
 In addition, he is Associate Editor of NeuroToxicology, and a Board Reviewer for Environmental Health Perspectives, Journal of Neurodevelopmental Disorders and Neurotoxicology and Teratology.

-Dr. Peterson is Professor and Director of the Human Nutrition Program in the Department of Environmental Health Sciences in the University of Michigan School of Public Health and Research, and Professor, Human Growth and Development at the University of Michigan (UMSPH).
-Trained as a nutritionist, her research focuses on the influence of adverse exposures on child growth and maturation during sensitive developmental periods and the potential mediating influence of dietary quality and lifestyle behaviors on exposure-outcome associations in multi-ethnic, low-income populations in the United States and Latin America.
+Dr. Peterson is Professor and Director of the Human Nutrition Program, Department of Environmental Health Sciences, School of Public Health and Research Professor, Human Growth and Development at the University of Michigan.
+Trained as a nutritionist, her research focuses on the influence of adverse exposures on child growth and maturation during sensitive developmental periods and the potential mediating influence of dietary quality and lifestyle behaviors on exposure-outcome associations in multi-ethnic, low income populations in the US and Latin America.
 She has conducted extensive research on the epidemiology and evaluation of population-based interventions addressing child obesity.
-Dr. Peterson is the Principal Investigator of the EPA/NIEHS Formative Children’s Environmental Health and Disease Prevention Research Center at UMSPH, focused on “Perinatal exposures, epigenetics, child obesity & sexual maturation,” serves as Associate Director of the University of Michigan Nutrition and Obesity Research Center, and directs the Nutrition Assessment Laboratory of the Exposure Core of the UM Environmental Health Science Core Center, with research on “Lifestage exposures and adult disease.”
+Dr. Peterson is the contact PI for the University of Michigan’s Children’s Environmental Health and Disease Prevention Center: “Lifecourse exposures & diet: Epigenetics, maturation & metabolic syndrome,” serves as Associate Director of the University of Michigan Nutrition and Obesity Research Center, and directs the Nutrition Assessment Laboratory of the Exposure Core of the UM Environmental Health Science Core Center: “Lifestage exposures and adult disease.”

 Dr. Andrew Rundle's research focuses on physical activity and body weight with a primary interest in whether sedentary lifestyles and overweight/obesity are risk factors for cancer development.
 This work includes investigations of the determinants of physical activity and body weight, creating new methods to measure physical activity, molecular epidemiologic investigations of mechanisms through which physical activity may prevent cancer, and studies of associations between activity and cancer incidence.
 Dr. Rundle also is involved in a project investigating whether environmental exposures cause prostate cancer.
 In addition to his teaching responsibilities at the Mailman School, which include the Environmental Epidemiology and Molecular Epidemiology courses, he lectures at the School of Social Work and teaches epidemiology to journalism students at NYU.
 Dr. Rundle also is involved with IARC's international training workshops on Molecular Epidemiology.